Language Bottleneck Models for Qualitative Knowledge State Modeling: Language Bottleneck Models

-where $\texttt{Acc}(\cdot)$ measures accuracy, $|S|$ is the summary length, and $\Omega(S)$ enforces structural constraints (e.g., inclusion of a \texttt{Misconceptions} section).
+where $\texttt{Acc}(\cdot, \cdot)$ measures accuracy, $|\tilde{\mathcal{S}}|$ penalizes overly long summaries, and $\Omega(\tilde{\mathcal{S}})$ enforces optional structural constraints (e.g., inclusion of a \texttt{Misconceptions} section).
 The function $\Phi$ balances these components using hyperparameters or indicator functions to enforce constraints as needed.